Janipher/system_engineering-devops/0x00-shell_basics/README.md

-Script that displays the current directory content in long format with user and group IDs displayed numerically including hidden files
+Script that creates a directory named my_first_directory in the /tmp/ directory